edwardcwang/chisel-single-file/README.md

 # chisel-single-file
 Single-file Chisel design demo.

-This repo is a demo of a single-file Chisel design.
+This repo is a demo of a single-file Chisel design enabled by [Ammonite](https://ammonite.io/).
 For more complex designs, we recommend using [chisel-template-lite](https://github.com/edwardcwang/chisel-template-lite) or [chisel-template](https://github.com/freechipsproject/chisel-template) as it provides more standardized testing and build infrastructure.

 # Requirements
 * JRE.
 On Debian/Ubuntu this can be installed with:`sudo apt-get install openjdk-8-jre`